-Drupal is a free, open-source content management system (CMS) with a large, supportive community.
+Drupal is an open-source content management system (CMS) with a large, supportive community.
 It's used by millions of people and organizations around the globe to build and maintain their websites.
 Many top businesses and government organizations use Drupal, like the Red Cross, Harvard, BBC, NBC News, Twitter, and many more.

 Drupal has evolved over its 20-year history into a Content Management Framework and Digital Experience Platform.
-Drupal is GPL licensed software that requires no licensing fees and has no restrictions to modify the code of the software.
+Drupal is GPL-licensed software that requires no licensing fees and has no restrictions to modify the code of the software.
 This openness allows Drupal-based projects, modules, and themes to be developed by a worldwide inclusive community of contributors working together to improve Drupal constantly.

 Common terms and definitions used with Drupal